sankaranv/sankaranv.github.io/index.md

 sidebar_link: false
 ---

 I am a PhD student at the [College of Information and Computer Sciences, UMass Amherst](https://www.cics.umass.edu/), where I am advised by [David Jensen](https://people.cs.umass.edu/~jensen/).
-My research aims to create tools for empirically analyzing and evaluating the behaviours of complex AI systems, as they continue to be integrated into society.
-To this end, my research interests span the areas of causal inference and probabilistic machine learning.
+My research aims to create tools for analyzing the behaviour of complex AI systems, with a focus on problems in explanation, blame attribution, and safety evaluation.
+To this end, my research interests span the areas of causal inference, reinforcement learning and probabilistic machine learning.

 Before coming to UMass, I worked on clustering algorithms for large hypergraphs at the [Indian Institute of Technology Madras](https://www.iitm.ac.in/), where I was advised by [Prof. Balaraman Ravindran](https://www.cse.iitm.ac.in/~ravi/).
 I graduated with a B.E in Electrical and Electronics Engineering from [SSN College of Engineering](http://www.ssn.edu.in/), affliated to [Anna University](https://www.annauniv.edu/).